Lezuziusz/SNIPS-Tips/snips_equal/readme.md

 This will put the file of the plugin in /home/pi/.alsaequal.bin (if you are using pi user).
 This file is the one used by the snips audio server, so we will move it, and set _snips user permissions to use it.
 Otherwise, snips service won't be able to load it, and will crash.
 (Thanks [Psycho](https://github.com/Psychokiller1888) for this!)

 > sudo mkdir /var/empty</br>
-> sudo cp /home/pi/.alsaequal.bin /var/empty/.alsaequal.bin</br>
+sudo cp /home/pi/.alsaequal.bin /var/empty/.alsaequal.bin</br>
-> sudo chown _snips: /var/empty/.alsaequal.bin
+sudo chown _snips: /var/empty/.alsaequal.bin</br>
+sudo chmod 777 /var/empty/.alsaequal.bin

 You can now restart snips audio server: